The war for talent has got a whole lot fiercer, thanks to the Great Resignation.

 As technology helps accelerate the speed of recruitment, it also frees up valuable time for HR teams to invest in those high quality, human aspects of the interview process.

-That means placing an emphasis and insisting on internal flexibility by making sure the relevant people in the organisation are aware of the need, and equally committed, to shortening the hiring process and being available for interviewing.
+That means placing an emphasis and insisting on internal flexibility by making sure the relevant people in the organization are aware of the need, and equally committed, to shortening the hiring process and being available for interviewing.

 Challenge 4: How to provide a first-class recruitment and onboarding experience